The Andy Griffith Show

-The Andy Griffith Show is an American sitcom television series that was aired on CBS from October 3, 1960, to April 1, 1968, with a total of 249 half-hour episodes spanning eight seasons—159 in black and white and 90 in color.
+The Andy Griffith Show is an American sitcom television series that aired on CBS from October 3, 1960, to April 1, 1968, with a total of 249 half-hour episodes spanning eight seasons—159 in black and white and 90 in color.

 The series originated from an episode of The Danny Thomas Show.
 It stars Andy Griffith as Andy Taylor, the widowed sheriff of Mayberry, North Carolina, a fictional community of roughly 2,000–5,000 people.
 Other major characters include Andy's lifelong friend (and cousin), the well-meaning and enthusiastic but bumbling deputy, Barney Fife (Don Knotts), Andy's aunt and housekeeper, Bee Taylor (Frances Bavier) and Andy's young son, Opie (Ron Howard).
 The townspeople round out the regular cast.
 Regarding the tone of the show, Griffith said that despite a contemporary setting, the show evoked nostalgia, saying in a Today interview, "Well, though we never said it, and though it was shot in the '60s, it had a feeling of the '30s.
 It was when we were doing it, of a time gone by."

 The series was never placed lower than seventh in the Nielsen ratings, ending its final season at number one.
 The only other shows to end their runs at the top of the ratings are I Love Lucy (1957) and Seinfeld (1998).
 On separate occasions, it has been ranked by TV Guide as the 9th- and 13th-best series in American television history.
 Though neither Griffith nor the show won awards during its eight-season run, co-stars Knotts and Bavier accumulated a combined total of six Emmy Awards.
 The series spawned its own spin-off – Gomer Pyle, U.S.M.C.
 (1964–1969) – and a reunion telemovie, Return to Mayberry (1986).

 After the eighth season, when Griffith left the series, it was retitled Mayberry, R.F.D., with Ken Berry and Buddy Foster replacing Griffith and Howard in new roles.
 In the new format, it ran for 78 episodes, ending in 1971 after three seasons.
 Reruns of The Andy Griffith Show are often shown on TV Land, MeTV, The CW, and SundanceTV.
 On those channels, the episodes are edited to make room for more commercials, but some airings on SundanceTV air the full uncut versions.
 The complete series is available on DVD and Blu-ray and intermittently on streaming video services such as Amazon Prime and Paramount+.
 Mayberry Days, an annual festival celebrating the sitcom, is held each year in Griffith's hometown, Mount Airy, North Carolina.